Making money from our photography allows us to continue with our passion, extend our gear and ensure we keep pushing for excellence.

 Stock photography sites are great in two ways.
 They sell your work for you.

 You upload the image and sit back while it (hopefully) works.

-The other reason is that they provide information on current trends.
+As well as helping you sell photos online, they provide information on current trends.
 This means they give you ideas and hints on what images have a higher chance of making you money.

 The problem with these sites is that they provide a lot of content, which grows every minute.
 Companies and those who buy the images need to search long and hard to find the content they need.